-Above: Canon 450D with 24-105mm lens.
-This image was created by converting the file into three separate exposure values before exporting to Photomatix HDR software, for exposure fusion and tonemapping.
+Above: Nikon D5100 with 18-55mm lens.
+This image was created by converting the file into three separate exposure values before exporting to Photomatix HDR software, for exposure fusion and tone mapping.
 Further processing was done using Photoshop.

 I've saved a selection of the best High Dynamic Range (HDR) 'tone mapping' images at my Flickr favorites.
 They're about the best examples, with respects to processing skill, photographic subject and composition, that I've personally found in the genre.
 Most of the photographers represented there show a large body of professional work that's worth exploring a little further.
 To gain more insight into the process of HDR, in general terms.
 Furthermore, they represent the level at which I'm striving to achieve, with my current work.
 Although, my camera, a Nikon Coolpix is letting me down, with lesser image clarity, the quality needed to produce the sharpness and resolution most of these guys are working with, in RAW format; like the top of the range Nikon or Canon with professional lenses are able to produce.
 Nevertheless, it's still possible to create HDR with my current set-up - lets look at my process.